 In the typical work environment, it’s important for team members to influence the direction of ongoing projects and assignments.
 If teams can’t set their own goals, make important decisions, and decide how to manage projects without constant leader direction, then they will feel less likely to collaborate together and share ideas.

 Our research suggests that there are six elements to focus on when trying to encourage autonomous teams.
-They are: Freedom to be creative; Latitude for innovation; Flexible work schedule; Flexible work location; A say in projects worked on; and Ability to prioritize workload.
+They are: Freedom to be creative; Latitude for innovation; Flexible work schedule; Flexible work location; A say in projects worked on; and Ability to prioritise workload.
 When leaders empower teams to exercise each of these freedoms, they improve the work and help teams to thrive.

 Yet with great autonomy comes great psychological safety—another important ingredient to building workplace culture.
 This simply means “being able to show and employ one’s self without fear of negative consequences of self-image, status, or career.”
 That is why both of these traits, autonomy and psychological safety, combine to form a strong team-building core.